microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/callrecords-participantendpoint.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents an participant endpoint in a call.
+Represents a participant endpoint in a call.
 The endpoint represents a user or user-like entity.
 Inherits from [endpoint](callrecords-endpoint.md) type.

 ## Properties